 HTX-011 and saline placebo will be administered via instillation using a Luer-lock applicator supplied by the Sponsor.

-Following irrigation and suction of each fascial layer, study drug will be administered evenly so that all tissues receive adequate coverage at both the level below and the level above the fascia.
-Note that the shallow subdermal layer is to be avoided, and that all study drug should be utilized (ie, there should be no residual study drug left).
+Following irrigation and suction of each fascial layer, study drug will be administered evenly so that all tissues receive adequate coverage.
+Care should be taken to ensure adequate exposure of the proximal and distal ends (ie, beyond the bony incision) of the wound to study drug.
+Study drug should form rings of anesthetic around both the proximal and distal aspects of the metatarsal.
+To ensure adequate saturation of all exposed tissues in the surgical field, study drug may be administered in layers.
+Note that the shallow subdermal layer is to be avoided and that all study drug should be utilized (ie, there should be no residual study drug left).
 Thereafter, skin closure will commence to complete the surgical procedure (ie, there should be no betadine wash until after skin closure at the end of the case).